 Middleware platforms are great for syncing custom objects since quick changes can be implemented as your business scales.
 Workato’s platform provides a space to build automated workflows between objects so that data no longer needs to be entered manually.
 More importantly, implementing integrations using middleware requires fewer resources at a lower cost.

-5. Improve collaboration between sales and finance teams
+5. CRM & ERP Integrations improve collaboration between sales and finance teams

 Having real-time data at your fingertips holds a lot of power.
 In Acumatica, with the integration to Salesforce, finance teams can see open sales orders and payment statuses earlier.
 This means spending less time sending emails and meeting with sales teams to collect on open invoices.
 Since Acumatica has robust reporting capabilities, ad-hoc reports using data from both systems can be done in less time.